krustowski/rou2exOS/docs/shell.md

 `bg` and `fg` both delegate to `input::elf::run_elf(filename, args, mode)`:

 1. Asks the scheduler which slot the program will occupy (`next_free_slot`); fails with `no free process slot` when all ten are held by live processes.
-2. Finds the ELF file — current working directory first (FAT12, or ISO9660 when the cwd is under `/mnt/iso`), then `/mnt/iso/bin` — and stages it at a per-slot scratch address.
+2. Finds the ELF file — current working directory first (FAT12, or ISO9660 when the cwd is under `/mnt/iso`), then `/mnt/usb/bin`, then `/mnt/iso/bin` — and stages it at a per-slot scratch address.
 3. Copies the `PT_LOAD` segments into the slot's private 2 MiB physical frame and builds a page table that maps it at `0x600_000`.
 4. Pushes the argv frame onto the slot's initial user stack and creates the scheduler task at the ELF entry point.
 5. `Foreground`: the launcher (the shell, or `init_rc`) is recorded as the child's waiter and parked until the child ends.